Sabicool/Medicine/01 Disciplines/Neurology/Presenting Complaints/Altered Mental Status.md

 		- Define acceptable and unacceptable behaviour and their likely consequences
 		- Speak firmly with courtesy and respect and address immediate concerns
 		- Explain what is happening at all times to the patient
+	- Call the registrar, geriatrics or team on call before using physical or chemical restraints
 	- Physical restraint
 		- A show of force with ideally five security personnel aims to encourage the patient to accept reasoning
 		- Have at least one person per limb plus one controlling the head